tuanrpt/tuanrpt.github.io/index.md

 <img class="profile-picture" src="imgs/tuan_profile.jpg">

-Hi, I’m Tuan Nguyen, a Ph.D. student at Monash University, supervised by [Prof. Dinh Phung](https://research.monash.edu/en/persons/dinh-phung), [Dr. Trung Le](https://research.monash.edu/en/persons/trung-le), and  [Dr. He Zhao](https://research.monash.edu/en/persons/ethan-zhao).
+Hi, I'm Tuan Nguyen, and I've earned a PhD in machine learning, deep learning, and computer vision.
+My doctoral studies were completed at Monash University, under the expert guidance of [Prof. Dinh Phung](https://research.monash.edu/en/persons/dinh-phung), [Dr. Trung Le](https://research.monash.edu/en/persons/trung-le), and [Dr. He Zhao](https://research.monash.edu/en/persons/ethan-zhao).

-I graduated from Ho Chi Minh City University of Education (Vietnam), with a bachelor’s degree in computer science (GPA 3.73/4.0).

 ## Research Interest

-My research interest covers machine learning and deep learning with a current focus on:
+My academic pursuits encompass the fields of machine learning and deep learning, with a keen emphasis on:

-- domain adaptation,
+- Domain Adaptation,
+- Generative Artificial Intelligence,
-- transfer learning and learning with limited labels,
+- Transfer Learning and Learning with Limited Labels,
-- kernel methods,
+- Kernel Methods,
-- and optimal transport.
+- Optimal Transport techniques.

-My Ph.D. project aims to leverage the richness and rigorousness of optimal transport theory to solving the problem of learning with limited labels.
-This is an important, crucial, and challenging problem which allows us to train models using data with limited labels.
-My research goal is to conduct research that incorporates advancing theoretical foundations in deep learning and applies them to practical problems in society.
+The core objective of my PhD project is to harness the comprehensive and methodical framework provided by optimal transport theory to address the challenge of learning in environments with limited labels.
+This represents a significant, pivotal, and intricate issue that facilitates the training of models with minimally labeled data.
+My ambition is to merge the advancement of theoretical principles within deep learning with their application to real-world societal issues.

-My favorite inspiring quote:
+A quote that continually inspires me:

 <center><i>"It Always Seems Impossible Until It Is Done."</i> - Nelson Mandela</center>

 ## Hobbies

-I’m really into playing sports such as badminton, soccer, and table tennis.
-Playing guitar and reading book are also my cup of tea.
+I have a strong passion for sports, including badminton, soccer, and table tennis.
+Additionally, playing the guitar and indulging in books are among my favored pastimes.

 ## Contact

-I’m eager to have interesting conversations and collaboration with you.
-I can be reached via:
+I look forward to engaging in stimulating discussions and potential collaborations with you.
+Please feel free to contact me through:

 - [Email](mailto:[name]@monash.edu where [name]=tuan.ng)
 - [Linkedin](https://www.linkedin.com/in/tuanrpt)